JonnySpruce/ml-sudoku-solver/blog/sudoko_blog_structure.md

 #### Rate of Decay

 The `ReduceLROnPlateau` class allows you to set a factor which the learning rate is multiplied by to reduce the learning rate.
-The [pytorch documentation](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html) for this class suggests this value should be a reduction between 2-10x each step.
+The [Pytorch documentation](https://Pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html) for this class suggests this value should be a reduction between 2-10x each step.
 We ran three versions of the model with various scheduler factors, and found that a factor of 0.2 (or 2x reduction) each step was the most effective for our model:

 | Learning Rate        | Test Accuracy | Average Loss |
 | -------------------- | ------------- | ------------ |